Uproar as Poonam Pandey’s ‘death’ from cancer revealed as publicity stunt

 Two months after they tied the knot, Pandey accused Bombay of physical assault, leading to his arrest in Goa.

-A week after she filed the domestic abuse case against Bombay, it was reported the pair had reconciled and were back together.
+A week after she filed the domestic abuse case, it was reported the pair had reconciled and were back together.

 Pandey sparked controversy when it was reported she had been arrested for violating Covid lockdown protocols during the early months of the pandemic.